-The Obstetrics & Gynecology Research Network has an opening for a Research Assistant/Analyst.
+The Obstetrics & Gynecology Research Network has an opening for a Research Assistant/Analyst to work our weekday overnight shift and to be part of our on-call team.
 This individual will provide support for research projects ranging from internal chart reviews to large, industry and federally funded studies.
 This individual will work closely with our investigators, study coordinators, clinic and research teams to carry out protocols in various areas of women’s and newborn’s health.

 • Learn study protocols; assess for clarity and subject safety

 • Screen clinic schedules for potential study participants and healthy control participants